PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 `ProductSector`, namely `Irrep[SU₂] ⊠ Irrep[SU₂]` by the constructor of
 `FusionTree{Irrep[SU₂] ⊠ Irrep[SU₂]}`.

-### Manipulations on a fusion tree
+### Manipulations on a splitting tree without braiding

-We now discuss elementary manipulations that we want to perform on or between fusion trees (where we actually mean splitting trees), which will form the building block for more general manipulations on a pair of a fusion and splitting tree discussed in the next subsection, and then for casting a general index manipulation of a tensor map as a linear operation in the basis of canonically ordered splitting and fusion trees.
+We now discuss elementary manipulations that we want to perform on or between splitting tree, which will form the building block for more general manipulations on a pair of a fusion and splitting tree discussed in the next subsection, and then for casting a general index manipulation of a tensor map as a linear operation in the basis of canonically ordered splitting and fusion trees.
 In this section,